Rabiu Ibrahim scores in Slovan Bratislava’s defeat of FC Nitra | Goal.com

 Having won the 2019-20 Slovak Super Liga title, the Sky Blues came into Saturday’s game aspiring to commence their title defence on a winning note.

-Zan Medved put the visitors ahead after twelve minutes.
-Poor communication between goalkeeper David Sipos and defender Oliver Podhorin saw the Slovenian slot inside an open net.
+Zan Medved put the visitors ahead after 12 minutes when poor communication between goalkeeper David Sipos and defender Oliver Podhorin saw the Slovenian slot inside an open net.

 It was the turn of Ibrahim to double his side’s lead after 37 minutes – jabbing home a cross from Moroccan winger Moha who raced into Nitra’s backline.
 Five minutes later, Daniel Magda deflected the Nigerian’s shot into his own net.